 Symphony No. 5 – Royal Concertgebouw Orchestra (Myung-Whun Chung)

 Symphony No. 6 – Czech Philharmonic (Semyon Bychkov)

-Symphony No. 7

 Symphony No. 9 – Budapest Festival Orchestra (Iván Fischer)